Despite what you may have heard, good things don’t always come to those who wait.

 Now the conversation shifts from “don’t sit around and wait for your pain to go away” to “don’t sit around and wait for your pain to come back.”

-Most likely at this point in the process, you’ve already had a good conversation with us about what factors most likely contributed to your heel pain, and we’ve given you some strategies to preventing it in the future.
+Most likely at this point in the process, you’ve already had a good conversation with us about what factors most likely contributed to your heel pain, and we’ve given you some strategies to prevent it in the future.

 Still, it never hurts to get these out into the open.